amitu/amitu.github.com/_posts/2013-09-18-i-am-a-contrarian.md

 rejecting ideas one does not like, as more important than our likes is our duty to correctness.

+If you believe in something it is your responsibility to argue against it.
+Like it is the responsibility of a doctor to find every way you can fall sick.
+Like it is the responsibility of a lawyer to find every way you can lose in court.
+Like it is the responsibility of a security professional to find every way a criminal may defeat the security of the system.

 And what is more fun than trying to argue in favor of some absurdity in most serious fashion to an unsuspecting person?
 [May be I am going to be fooling you in all future discussions, or may be I am fooling you right